WatIzDat/prolearning/README.md

 # ProLearning API

 An API built in C#/ASP.NET Core to find, get, and perform ProLearning tasks.
-This project mainly focuses on data and system design and aims to provide a well-structured API and database.
+This project mainly focuses on data and system design and aims to provide a well-structured API.

 The live deployment is at `https://prolearning-production.up.railway.app`